New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 New Launch Condo Financing in Singapore (2026): Progressive Payment, IPA, and TOP Strategy

-A new launch condo in Singapore is a S$1.5M–S$5M+ commitment with a three-week S&P clock, a multi-year construction tail, and a SORA-linked partial-drawdown loan that behaves nothing like a resale mortgage.
-The IPA, the loan tier, and the lock-in-to-TOP alignment decide the next 25 years of cashflow.
-Here is how Building Under Construction (BUC) financing works in 2026 and where the avoidable money is lost.
+A new launch condo in Singapore is a S$1.5M to S$5M+ commitment.
+You get a three-week S&P clock, a multi-year construction tail, and a SORA-linked partial-drawdown loan that behaves nothing like a resale mortgage.
+Three things shape the next 25 years of cashflow: the IPA, the loan tier, and how well your lock-in lines up with TOP.
+Here is how Building Under Construction (BUC) financing actually works in 2026, and where buyers lose money they didn’t need to.

 Brand new luxury Singapore condominium under construction at golden hour with industrial cranes and Marina Bay skyline — new launch financing 2026